imtripleq/rnm-character-browser/README.md

 yarn install
 ```

-3. Create a `.env` file in the root directory, copy and paste below to the file (see .env.example):
+3. Create a `.env` file in the root directory of the rnm-graphql-server, copy and paste below to the file (see .env.example):

 ```bash
 PORT=4000